-Teacher Education - Students in the Normal Department made up nearly 40 percent of the university’s enrollment during its first six years.
+Teacher Education — Students in then was called the Normal Department made up nearly 40 percent of the university’s enrollment during its first six years.

 Peabody Hall — The building in the 1940s looks remarkably similar to the building today.
 The restoration project in 2011 removed layers of white paint, some of which had been on the building for more than 60 years.